Workers’ compensation lawyer

 - Injuries that occur when you are under the influence of alcohol or drugs

-In addition, failing to seek proper medical attention, failing to report the injury in a timely manner, and failing to submit to drug or alcohol tests can disqualify you from workers’ compensation.
+In addition, failing to seek proper medical attention, report the injury promptly, and submit to drug or alcohol tests can disqualify you from workers’ compensation.

 If you are injured on the job, the very first thing you need to do is report the injury to your employer.
 They will have specific paperwork you need to fill out.
 On your report, be sure to include all the details you can, including the time and date, the location of the injury, details of what happened, the injuries you sustained, and more.